idrishaidar/idrishaidar.github.io/_posts/2021-12-23-geometric-distribution.md

 But, wait.
 What could be wrong?

-The probability of success is assumed to be the same on every $$k^{th}$$ campaign, while the actual case can be different, as we saw at the very first barplot.
+<b>The probability of success is assumed to be the same on every $$k^{th}$$ campaign, while the actual case can be different</b>, as we saw at the very first barplot.
 Thus, the trials could be dependent with each other, i.e. the chance of accepting may be higher if the customer has refused the offer few times before.

 Having said that, the issue here is we cannot use only single $$p$$ to represents the probability of accepted campaign.
 Different $$k$$ could have different $$p$$.

 So what would be the alternative?
 Perhaps, a distribution family like Geometric but with different $$p$$ for each trial (e.g. a distribution with something like $$p_k$$ parameter).
 So far, I haven't found such distribution family that is more suitable for our problem.

-One of my first searches on Google with keywords "geometric distribution with different probability of success for each trial" led me to this <a href="https://math.stackexchange.com/questions/435746/geometric-distribution-with-unequal-probabilities-for-trials">StackExchange page</a>, but no promising answer until now.
-A user did said that such distribution could exist without any specific name.
+My first search on Google with keywords "geometric distribution with different probability of success for each trial" led me to this <a href="https://math.stackexchange.com/questions/435746/geometric-distribution-with-unequal-probabilities-for-trials">StackExchange page</a>, but no promising answer until now.
+One of the users did said that <b>such distribution could exist but without any specific name</b>.

 Or, if we want to do a little bit of conditional probability: